Omikronpercy/USTravelConverter/README.md

 # US Travel Converter

-The most common US units are transformed to SI units.
+The most common US units are transformed to SI units and some less common like gas price from $/gal to €/l.
 If you want to buy some gifts, you can calculate the EU import charges on second page.

 If you need to convert a special unit, you can define your own.
 Hint: Try to touch the unit to change it.